infominer33/infominer33.github.io/index.md

 * <a href="https://github.com/infominer33/awesome-decentralized-id" target="_blank">/awesome-decentralized-id</a> —Epic repository of DID and SSI Resources.</li>
 * <a href="research/identity-github.html" target="_blank">/identity-github.html</a> — An attempt at listing all Self Sovereign Identity related Github Repositories
 * <a href="research/Rebooting-Web-of-Trust.html" target="_blank">Rebooting Web of Trust - Papers and Advance Readings Index</a>
-* <a href="https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity" target="_blank">The Future of Decentralized Identity—Hyperledger Indy</a>

 ### Github Repositories [**^**](#-infominerid)